wrasdf/ops-kube-crossplane-terraform/README.md

 crossplane with terraform-provider

 ### TODO List
-- How to setup terraform remote s3 backend -> WIP
+- How to setup terraform remote s3 as backend -> WIP

+- How to setup terrform kubernetes as backend -> ok
+  - tf-status in the secrets of k8s upbound-system namespace:
+    - tfstate-workspace-crossplane-terraform-s3-alpha-apse2-v1-crossplane-terraform-provider-config-alpha-apse2-v1

 - How does terraform-provider works with IRSA -> ok